TSS #048: Face Your Fears To Get What You WantDec 03, 2022

 - In order to succeed, you must take some action.
 It’s either you do or do not.
 Binary.

-- Action and growth compound, but so does fear and comfort.
-You’re either compounding forward or digging deeper into your comfort zone.
+- Action and growth compound, but so do fear and comfort.
+You’re either compounding forward or backward.
 You choose.

 - The bravest people are playing the game.
 They are the ones putting themselves out there every single day.
 There is zero shame in that.